Funmiladeadio/SQL-Chilly-Analysis-/README.md

 ## Task 1: Year / Month Sales Trends Visualization

-**Syntax**                          |        **Result:**
+**Syntax**                          |        **Result**
 :----------------------------------:|:-------------------------------:
 ![](task1.jpg)                      |      ![](Rtask1.jpg)

-The above generate the above query generates the table used to create a visual chart using tools such as Tableau, excel… for visualization.
+The above query generates the table used to create a visual chart using tools such as Tableau, excel… for visualization.

 ### Visual
 ![](V_montlytrend.jpg)
+There as been a trend of increment in sales in Auqust, November and partly December and a decline in the first quater.

 ## Task 2: Region Sales Totals by Year and % Change